mahdiaqim/yoga-mat-data-pipeline/README.md

 ### Libraries to upload to database created in RDS : psycopg, sqlachemy , pandas and json
 ### Libraries for multuthreading : ThreadPoolExecutor and wait from concurrent.futures
 ## Results:
 ### In the case of amazon the scraper file contains all functions that are used in the script files.
-Amazon contains multithreading and it appends continuosly any data scraped
-### to a csv and a json file simultaneously.
+Amazon contains multithreading and it appends continuosly any data scraped to a csv and a json file simultaneously.
 It collected data for 1000 yoga mats in 5221 seconds.
 ### In the case of Lululemon multithreading there is only one file that contains all functions, it  uploads continuosly the images to a bucket in s3.
-At the end it saves all
-### data scraped to a csv file, to a json file and a database in Amazon RDS
+At the end it saves all scraped data to a csv file, to a json file and a database in Amazon RDS